 But please ensure proper drainage and wipe your Anthurium Papillilaminum plant’s leaves once you are done.

-Please avoid overwatering as that can cause several problems for the Anthurium Papillilaminum plant, such as water-stressed roots and discoloration.
+Please avoid overwatering as that can cause problems for the Anthurium Papillilaminum plant, such as water-stressed roots and discoloration.

 On the other hand, dried soil leads to stunted growth.
 Therefore, please maintain a balance.